layer6ai-labs/dgm-eval/README.md

 # Evaluation of Deep Generative models

-The codebase for evaluation of deep generative models as presented in [*Exposing flaws of generative model evaluation metrics and their unfair treatment of diffusion models*](https://arxiv.org/abs/2306.04675).
+The codebase for evaluation of deep generative models as presented in [*Exposing flaws of generative model evaluation metrics and their unfair treatment of diffusion models*](https://arxiv.org/abs/2306.04675), accepted to [NeurIPS 2023](https://neurips.cc/virtual/2023/poster/73076)

 We studied 41 generative models across a diverse range of image datasets and found: